Thanks to Sara for suggesting our Baby Name of the Day.

 But Ennecus was commonly known as Saint Iñigo, the namesake for the future saint.
 He was an eleventh-century abbot canonized in 1259.

 Loyola was the youngest son in an aristocratic family.
 He became a knight, and fought in many a battle.
 In 1521, he was severely injured during a skirmish at Pamplona.
 During his convalescence, Loyola read works on Christianity – and his life changed forever.

 Instead of returning to the army, he retired his armor and went on pilgrimage.
 When Loyola returned, he would study, preach, and, while studying at the University of Paris in 1534, found the Society of Jesus with six other men.

-From the beginning, the Jesuits focused on establishing schools.
+From the beginning, the Jesuits focused on education.
 By the time Loyola died in 1556, they’d already established 74 schools on three continents.

 Thanks to all of the saints, forms of the name are in use throughout Europe and the Spanish-speaking world.

 You might come across the Czech Ignác, Polish Ignacy, Spanish Ignacio (with fun nickname Nacho), French Ignace, Italian Ignazio, or German Ignaz, to list just a few.

 John Kennedy O’Toole’s A Confederacy of Dunces was published in 1980, more than a decade after the author’s death.
 It’s now considered a literary classic, but O’Toole’s Ignatius J. Reilly isn’t a particularly likable character.